Are Facebook and Alexa really listening? 6 common tech myths debunked

 1. You can’t be tracked if GPS is off

-Even if you turn off location tracking on your phone, you can still be tracked.
-Smartphones continuously check in with cell phone towers.
-Using this data, the proximity of your phone can be easily calculated.
+phone towers.
+Using this data, the proximity of your phone can be easily

 But in the words of those late-night television commercials, “Wait, there’s more!”